TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.3.2 (June 4, 2024) =

+* *Security hardening* (breaking change): Users with the “Author” user role are no longer allowed to import tables from URLs (CVE-2024-4354).
+Thanks to the Wordfence team and to Tobias Weißhaar for following responsible disclosure policies when reporting this potential issue!
+* Bugfix: Improve the data type detection during an Excel import to reduce undesired consequences.
+* Bugfix: Properly clean up after importing a file.
+* Bugfix: Restore the data selection feature in the “Custom Search Builder” module.
+(TablePress Max only.)
+* Enhancement: Increase compatibility with sites that remove WordPress user interface elements for certain users.
+* Enhancement: Improve the user experience when dragging/dropping buttons in the “Buttons” module.
+(TablePress Pro and Max only.)
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

 = Version 2.3.1 (April 30, 2024) =

 * Bugfix: Fix an error in the legacy import that accidentally broke an old and retired TablePress Extension.